Dive Cabarete Dive Sites

 Imagine a garden of trees and bushes waving in the breeze and then place it at a depth of 18m and you have the coral garden dive site.
 The soft and hard corals are amazingly healthy with lovely colors and beautiful formations.
 You will find large sea fans, whip corals, sea plumes and the lovely star burst coral.
 The reef is home to a variety of fish who swim amongst the corals including the French and Queen angelfish; don’t forget to watch the sand for the sharp tailed and garden eels.

 To the West of Coral Gardens/3 Rocks, this reef covers a great deal of sea floor.
 Down to about 22 meters it is like its neighbor Coral Gardens with stone outcroppings that are covered in soft corals and sponges; deeper, it becomes a wall down to more than 30 meters.
 At all levels the sea fans are particularly impressive and you can often spot Sargassom triggerfish, with their silver markings over their boggling eyes, swimming in and out of them.
 We have also seen turtles and dolphins here.
 Due to the depth this reef is for advanced divers or above.

 The Zingara was intentionally sunk to provide a diving attraction.
 A medium sized coastal freighter, it has been cleared of obstructions to allow the safe passage of divers through its holds, engine room and cabins.
-Due to its depth (max 38m) the wreck is suitable for the more advanced divers or those training to become so.
+Due to its depth (max 38m) the wreck is suitable for divers certified to 40m or those training to become so.
 In our gin clear water, the wreck will be gradually revealed as you descend the buoy line.
-Amongst others the Zingara is home to stone fish, big schools of snapper, a large moray eel and a barracuda or two.
+Amongst others the Zingara is home to stone fish, big schools of snapper, large moray eels and a barracuda or two.
 The adjacent reef wall is covered in sea fans, barrel sponges and other soft corals and it is an ideal place to extend the dive before a mandatory safety stop.